camelot-dev/excalibur/docker/README.md

 </p>

 # Excalibur: Docker
-This is the Docker configuration which allows you to run Apache Spark without installing any dependencies on your machine!<br/>
+This is the Docker configuration which allows you to run Excalibur without installing any dependencies on your machine!<br/>
 OK, any except `docker`.

 ## Prerequisites